When Access Disappears

 I crossed the kitchen.
 She eased the pan off the burner, each movement measured.
 When I stepped in, she turned.
 I started to steady her, but she moved first—kissed me, light and brief, then leaned in, her arms around me, barely there and trembling.

 “Thanks for making breakfast,” I said.
 “I’ve got shift today.”
-She pulled back just enough.
-Her expression shifted—barely—but enough to catch.
+She pulled back just enough, her expression shifting—barely—but enough for me to notice.

 “You’re already somewhere else,” she said.
 “You’ve been somewhere else since you got back.”